aridavidson001/aridavidson001/README.md

 # Hi, I'm Ari 🤙

-## These are some of the tools I regularly use
+## These are some of the tools I'm comfortable with
 ### Languages
   [![My Skills](https://skillicons.dev/icons?i=py,java,html,cpp,dart)](https://skillicons.dev)
 ### UIs